chrthomsen/pygrametl/docs/examples/testing.rst

 For the code above, :attr:`.expected` defines how the user expects the database state to become, but it is not the DTT framework that puts the database in this state.
 The database is modified by the ETL flow invoked by :attr:`etl.executeETLFlow(newrows)` on Line 5.
-The ETL flow may be implemented in Python, another programming language, or any other program.
+This method could, e.g., spawn a new process in which the user’s ETL tool runs.
+It is thus *not* a requirement that the user’s ETL flow is implemented in Python despite the tests being so.
 Using these features, DTT makes it simple to define the state of a database before a test is executed, and the rows the ETL flow should load.
 However, for the automatic test to be of any use, it is necessary to validate that the state of the database after the ETL flow has finished.
 This is done using assertions as shown on Line 6.

 Assertions
 ----------